AI in Music: Composition, Production, and Analysis

 • Parameter-Based Models

-• Assignment 8: Music Generation with AI: Text-to-MIDI
+• Assignment 8: Music Generation with AI – Text-to-MIDI

 Lesson 9: GenAI in Music, Part 2: Transformers and Large Language Models

-• Large Language Models (LLMs) Principles
+• Transformers and Large Language Models

-• Embeddings and Vector Semantics in LLMs: Representing Meaning and Context
+• Vector Semantics and Embeddings

-• Assignment 9: Lyric Generation with AI
+• Assignment 9: Lyric Writing with AI

 Lesson 10: GenAI in Music, Part 3: Parameter-Free Models

-• Assignment 10: Music Generation with AI: Text-to-Music
+• Assignment 10: Music Generation with AI – Text-to-Music

 Lesson 11: GenAI in Music, Part 4: Cover, Extension, Accompaniment, Style Transfer, and RVC

-• Assignment 11: Music Generation with AI
+• Assignment 11: Music Transformation with AI

 Lesson 12: Ethics, Legal Aspects, and Future Trends in AI Music